Cryer, Mayer lead No. 5 Baylor past West Virginia 77-68

 - Oops!Something went wrong.Please try again later.

-MORGANTOWN, W.Va.
-(AP) Despite its recent struggles at home, Baylor still knows a thing or two about winning on the road, even when short-handed.
+MORGANTOWN, W.Va. – Despite its recent struggles at home, Baylor still knows a thing or two about winning on the road, even when short-handed.

 LJ Cryer and Matthew Mayer each went on a 3-point tear to set a career high for scoring, and No. 5 Baylor snapped a two-game losing streak with a 77-68 victory over West Virginia on Tuesday night.